kthohr/optim/docs/source/autodiff.rst

 Automatic Differentiation
 =========================

-Gradient-based optimization methods in OptimLib (such as BFGS and gradient descent) require a user-defined function that returns a gradient vector at each function evaluation.
-While this is best achieved by knowing the gradient in closed form, OptimLib also provides **experimental support** for automatic differentiation via the `autodiff library <https://autodiff.github.io>`_.
+Gradient-based optimization methods in OptimLib (such as BFGS and Gradient Descent) require a user-defined function that returns a gradient vector at each function evaluation.
+While this is best achieved by knowing the gradient in closed form, OptimLib also provides **experimental support** for automatic differentiation with Eigen-based builds via the `autodiff library <https://autodiff.github.io>`_.

 Requirements: an Eigen-based build of OptimLib, a copy of the ``autodiff`` header files, and a C++17 compatible compiler.